Laws and Regulations Regarding Primates Kept as

 Captive Wildlife Critical Incident-Disaster Plan

-NOTE Florida is unique in that ONLY Florida Fish & Wildlife Conservation Commision can ban/regulate exotics and other wildlife.
+NOTE: Florida is unique in that ONLY Florida Fish & Wildlife Conservation Commission can ban/regulate exotics and other wildlife in the state.
 No county in Florida can ban private possession of wild/exotic animals.
+FWC has sole jurisdiction.
 They can only regulate their enclosures.
 All enclosures housing animals must meet the city's/county's building codes.

 Georgia